Combinatorial optimization and reasoning with graph neural networks: GNNs for Combinatorial Optimization: The State of the Art

-Finally, a recently introduced, generic way of obtaining dual bounds in CO problems is through \new{decision diagrams} \cite{bergman2016decision}.
-These are graphs that can be used to encode the feasible space of discrete problems.
-For some of those problems, it is possible to identify an appropriate \new{merging operator} that yields relaxed decision diagrams, whose best solution (corresponding to the shortest path in the graph) gives a dual bound.
-However, the bound's quality is highly dependent on the variable ordering that has been considered to construct the diagram. \citet{cappart2019improving} propose to train a GNN by reinforcement learning, given an incomplete decision diagram, which variable to add next.
+A similar situation holds with decision diagrams that are graphs that can be used to encode the feasible space of discrete problems to obtain dual bounds in CO problems \citep{bergman2016decision}.
+In many problems, it is possible to identify an appropriate \new{merging operator} that yields relaxed decision diagrams, whose best solution (corresponding to the shortest path in the graph) gives a dual bound.
+This mechanism is particularly interesting as the bounds obtained are flexible, meaning that their quality depends on algorithmic choices that are made during the construction of the diagram, unlike, for example, the linear relaxation bound found in integer programming.
+Unfortunately, finding the algorithmic choices yielding the best bounds is often \textsf{NP}-hard.
+For instance, it is the case for determining the best variable ordering to build the diagram. \citet{cappart2019improving} tackle this problem by training a GNN with reinforcement learning to decide which variable to add next to an incomplete decision diagram representing the problem instance that needs to be solved.
 The resulting diagram then readily yields a bound on the optimal objective value of the problem.
+The GNN architecture used and the problem representation as a graph is similar as the one proposed by \citet{Khalil2017}.
+This idea is leveraged by \citet{parjadis2021improving} and \citet{cappart2022improving}.
+They integrate the bounds obtained through this mechanism into a full-fledged branch-and-bound algorithm.
+The experimental results show that the learned bounds allow to reduce the solving time for the maximum independent set problem compared to methods based on non-learned bounds, or on linear relaxations.

+An important consideration when designing such an approach is the increased computational power that is required to obtain the bounds through a deep architecture.
+As the model must be called many times inside the branch-and-bound tree, it is important that the inference is carried out efficiently.
+This issue is further discussed in \cref{limits}.
+This approach also suffers from some limitations, such as the need to be able to encode the problem into a decision diagram, making this strategy not suited for solving any kind of CO problems.

-\subsection{Algorithmic reasoning}
+\subsection{Algorithmic Reasoning}

-Neural networks are traditionally powerful in the \emph{interpolation} regime, i.e., when we expect the distribution of unseen (``test'') inputs to roughly match the distribution of the inputs used to train the network.
-However, they tend to struggle when \emph{extrapolating}, i.e., when they are evaluated out-of-distribution.
-For example, merely increasing the test input size, e.g., the number of nodes in the input graph, is often sufficient to lose most of the training time's predictive power.

-Extrapolating is a potentially important issue for tackling CO problems with (G)NNs trained end-to-end.
-As a critical feature of a powerful reasoning system, it should apply to {any} plausible input, not just ones within the training distribution.
-Therefore, unless we can accurately foreshadow the kinds of inputs our neural CO approach will be solving, it could be essential to address the issue of out-of-distribution generalization in neural networks meaningfully.